Nitroxone/soulbinder/README.md

 ## Compatibility

 So far, Soulbinder is designed to be played in Chrome-based browsers (Google Chrome, Edge, Brave, etc), though it should also work fine in Firefox.
+Don't you dare attempt to play this game in Internet Explorer.

 You cannot play Soulbinder on your phone, sorry.